First at last: Earnhardt’s lone 500 victory still resonates

 —

 McReynolds: The car gets back to the garage area and no Dale. … Finally, here he comes and he’s like a man on a mission.
 He walks by me like I wasn’t even standing there.
 I see him over in the tool box, digging through drawers.
 I said, Dale, `What are doing?’
 He says, `I got something I’ve got to do.’
 I knew he had something in his hand.
 He kept pulling drawers open.
 He finally found a tube of weather-strip adhesive like we glue the lug nuts on the wheels.
 I finally looked at him and he had glue running down his uniform.
 He had enough glue on this one penny to glue a dollar’s worth of pennies on the dash.
 I finally said, `Dale, I don’t know what you’re trying to do.
 Let me help you.
-I think you’re trying to glue this somewhere and then we can go to the hauler and talk about this engine.’
-I still remember her name, Wessa Miller.
-Her wish was to come to Daytona and meet her hero, Dale Earnhardt Sr. We got the penny glued on the dash.
+I think you’re trying to glue this somewhere and then we can go to the hauler and talk about this engine.’ … We got the penny glued on the dash.

 Childress: The lucky penny the little girl gave him is still on the dash today.